avabellaw/shark-quiz/readme.md

 * [questions.js results](docs/validation/js/questions-jshint-results.webp)
     * I received no warnings of actual concern.
     * JSHint pointed out that "module" is undefined but that's okay because it's used for Jest.
     * JSLint doesn't like that the if statement for "module.exports" contains "exports" that isn't defined.
 Again this is okay as it's used for Jest.
-It is an if statement to check if typeof exports is defined.
+It is within an if statement to check whether typeof exports is defined.
 * [timer.js results](docs/validation/js/timer-jshint-results.webp)
     * I had to add a semi-colon to the timer object initialisation.
     * I have one warning because the validator is using ES6 and async is from ES8.